Alvania josephineae

 Alvania josephineae is an extinct species of minute sea snail, a marine gastropod mollusc or micromollusk in the family Rissoidae.

 Distribution

 Fossils of this marine species were found in upper Miocene strata in Maine-et-Loire, France.

+Etymology

+This species is named after Joséphine de Beauharnais, first wife of Napoleon.
+It was described concurrently with Alvania napoleoni, named after her husband.